joesimmonsIT/Active-Directory-Configuration/README.md

 Subscription: Select appropriate subscription if you have more than one Azure subscription. <br /> <br />
 If you only have one subscription skip this step and move on to the next step. <br /> <br />
 Resource group: Select desired resource group name, for this tutorial we will be using "AD-Lab". <br /> <br />
-Virtual machine name: Select the desired virtual machine name, for this tutorial we will be using "Client 1". <br /> <br />
+Virtual machine name: Select the desired virtual machine name, for this tutorial we will be using "Client-1". <br /> <br />
 Region: Select desired Region, for this tutorial we will be using "(US) East US". <br /> <br />
 Availability Zone: Select the desired zone, for this tutorial we will be using "Zone 2". <br /> <br />
 </p>